Robert-van-Engelen/Forth500/manual.md

 Normally `TTY` is `STDO` for screen output.
 The output can be redirected by setting the `TTY` value to a _fileid_ of an open file with `fileid TO TTY`.
 When an exception occurs, including `ABORT`, `TTY` is set back to `STDO`.

+For example, to print "This is printed":

+    PRINTER . ↲
+    24 OK[0]
+    STDL TO TTY .( This is printed) STDO TO TTY ↲ OK[0]
+    Printer: This is printed

+Note that a final `CR` may be needed to print the last line on the printer.
+The `.(` output includes a final `CR`.

-To redirect all character output to a printer:
+To make this easier, you can define two words to redirect all character output to a printer:

     : print-on  PRINTER IF STDL TO TTY THEN ;
     : print-off STDO TO TTY ;